 When you begin a low carbohydrate diet, you're guaranteed to experience intense carbohydrate cravings.
 There are supplements that can help curb cravings, including chromium and vanadium (such as in Thermofactor), gymnema sylvestre (but you gotta take about 4000+ mg per day of it, which means you'd really want a physician's brand version), L-tryptophan or amino acids (these curb appetite with trace amounts of calories, no carbs, and will help if the issue is a serotonin deficiency) and even foods like those I demonstrate in my video: 5 Ways To Suppress Your Appetite Without Taking Pills or Capsules.

-The best supplement I’ve found to blunt the insulin-raising effects (insulin takes you out of fat-burning mode) of eating carbohydrates, regulate my blood sugar, and allow me to quickly return to my ideal blood glucose levels is Kion Lean, which contains wild bitter melon and rock lotus.
+The best supplement I've found to blunt the insulin-raising effects (insulin takes you out of fat-burning mode) of eating carbohydrates, regulate my blood sugar, and allow me to quickly return to my ideal blood glucose levels is Kion Lean, which contains Glycostat®, a concentrated extract of wild bitter melon (shown to mimic insulin activity and may promote insulin sensitivity, which allows your cells to use blood glucose more effectively) and InnoSlim®, a blend of highly purified and fractionated Panax notoginseng and Astragalus membranaceus (shown to decrease glucose absorption and circulating blood glucose).

 For exercise sessions, I actually recently tried out wasp larvae extract (VESPA), which is supposedly able to increase your ability to utilize free fatty acids as a fuel during exercise.
 I took two packets of it and was able to go about 4 hours on 1 gel.
 The disadvantage was that I was never able to go “above threshold”, or into my carbohydrate burning heart rate zone, so I'm not convinced I'd use it in a race, but it could certainly come in handy if you're trying to get by on a low carbohydrate diet and also do long exercise sessions.